kalohq/infra-dx-blog/source/_posts/1-In-the-beginning.md

 ---

 > This is a sprintly summary of upcoming, delivered and in-progress work for the **Infra DX Crew**.
-> It'll contain technical musings, <SOMETHING ELSE> and probably a few memes.
+> It'll contain technical musings and probably a few memes.
+>
+> #### TLDR
+>
+> - We (Infra DX Crew) Blog to summarise what we're doing (with value) and experiences
+> - Front-end builds take HALF THE BLOODY TIME reducing the turnaround time of devs
+> - We now have some awesome performance metrics to improve the user experience
+> - We're now kicking off work to reduce those gnarly performance numbers
+> - Work on a PaaS MVP is underway to allow crews to deliver faster and more autonomously

 ## First post, WOW!